Bomber Moran

-Bomber Moran, born Arturo Ocampo, (October 18, 1944 - August 14, 2004) was a Filipino actor noted for his starring roles in action movies.
+Bomber Moran (born Arturo Ocampo; October 18, 1944 – August 14, 2004) was a Filipino actor noted for his starring roles in action movies.

 Life and career

 Moran was born in Manila, Philippines on October 18, 1944.
 During his career he acted in over 400 movies, often portraying "mean tough guy" characters.
-He was married to Erlinda Ocampo and had two children; Ramon and Sarah.
+He was married to Erlinda Ocampo and had two children; Ramon and Sarah. he ran once as a councilor in District 2 of Mandaluyong City during the mid-90s, but lost.

 He died at his home in San Francisco, California, on August 14, 2004.
 His cause of death was non-communicable disease.